Imperial Inspectorate Organization: Functions

-The Imperial Inspectorate Organization was an organization of the Iranian Pahlavi government established in 1959 to handle complaints from the public about government officials and agencies.
-The organization reported directly to the Shah, and was initially headed by General Hossein Fardoust, a childhood friend of the monarch.
-In its first year of operation, the department "received 52,000 complaints and dismissed 424 officials".
+The organization reported directly to the Shah, and was initially headed by General Hossein Fardoust, a childhood friend of Mohammad Reza Pahlavi.
+In just nine months, the Shah's Inspection received approximately 39,000 complaints from the public, and during its first year of operation, it "received 52,000 complaints and dismissed 424 officials"..
+The Imperial Inspectorate Organization monitored the progress of administrative work and conducted sudden random inspections of government ministries and agencies.